 Salem Apartments is a proposed apartment complex at the intersection of Center Street NE and 23rd Street NE in Salem, Oregon.
-The tree inventory resulted in 86 trees at or near the development site, 60 of which are non-exempt trees 10-inches in diameter or greater, and 7 of which are significant trees.
-Sixteen (16) non-exempt trees are proposed for preservation, preserving 26.7 percent of non-exempt trees.
-All 7 significant trees are proposed for preservation.
+The tree inventory resulted in 86 trees at or near the development site, 59 of which are non-exempt trees 10-inches in diameter or greater, and 8 of which are significant trees.
+Forty-one (41) trees are within the project limits for Phase 1/Parcel 1 and 18 trees are within the project limits for Phase 2/Parcel 2.
+There are 41 non-exempt trees within the project limits for Phase 1/Parcel 1, six (6) of which will be preserved and protected.
 Retained trees will be protected with tree protection fencing, alternative construction techniques, and project arborist oversight during construction.

-Compliance with the provided tree protection plan and tree protection specifications should result in successful retention of 16 non-exempt trees over 10-inches in diameter, including all significant trees.
-Since over 30 percent of the critical root zones of the trees 2419, 2420, 2429, and 4098 will be disturbed during construction, a tree variance may be required.
+Compliance with the provided tree protection plan and tree protection specifications should result in successful retention of six (6) non-exempt trees over 10-inches in diameter.
+Tree removal exceeds 75 percent by four (4) trees, thereby requiring eight(8) mitigation trees.
+Since over 30 percent of the critical root zones of the trees 2419, 2420, 2429, 3602, and 4098 will be disturbed during construction, a tree variance may be required.